pisqa/openproject-selenium-pom-demo/README.md

 The test cases focus on various project or system configuration scenarios, and verify that configuration changes made by an Administrator in one browser session take effect in a separate User browser session.

 A few random selected functionalities are used in order to demo the Page Object Model.
-Absolutely no claims are made for test coverage :-)
+Absolutely no claims are made regarding test coverage
+:smile:

 ### [PublicProjectConfigTests](src/test/java/demo/PublicProjectConfigTests.java)
 These tests exercise the